Relativistic Toda Lattice and Equivariant $K$-Homology of Affine Grassmannian: Relativistic Toda lattice and the centralizer family

-An element of $\tilde{\mathscr{Z}}$ is an algebraic family $\{Z_t\}$ of invertible upper-triangular matrices parametrized by $t\in T$ such that $Z_t$ commute with $A_t.$ We denote the family $\{Z_t\}$ simply by $Z$.
-If we assume $Z\in \tilde{\mathscr{Z}}^\circ$, there exists an upper-triangular matrix $R$ and a unipotent lower-triangular matrix $U$ (\cite[Proposition 3.2]{IIM}), both defined as families over $T$, such that Because the left hand side of \eqref{eq:Gauss_decomp} commutes with $C_A$, we have
+An element of $\tilde{\mathscr{Z}}$ is an algebraic family $\{Z_t\}$ of invertible upper triangular matrices parame\-trized by $t\in T$ such that $Z_t$ commute with $A_t$.
+We denote the family $\{Z_t\}$ simply by $Z$.
+If we assume~${Z\in \tilde{\mathscr{Z}}^\circ}$, there exists an upper triangular matrix $R$ and a~unipotent lower triangular matrix~$U$ (see \cite[Proposition 3.2]{IIM}), both defined as families over $T$, such that Because the left-hand side of~\eqref{eq:Gauss_decomp} commutes with $C_A$, we have